 How to Install Python Pip on Ubuntu Linux

-You install Python’s pip package manager on Ubuntu Linux to easily manage your Python libraries and dependencies.
+You install Python’s pip package manager on Ubuntu Linux to manage Python libraries and dependencies directly from the command line.

-This process allows you to then install any Python package you need with a simple `pip install package-name` command.
+This lets you easily add any Python package you need with straightforward commands like `pip install your-package-name`.

 Install pip for Python 3 using `sudo apt update` and `sudo apt install python3-pip`.
 Verify the installation by running `pip3 –version`.
 Pip is Python’s package manager for installing and managing libraries.